GEPN/M.S.N./D.N.P. Students in Academic Difficulty

 Students who fail a required course may not continue with any academic or clinical course work until notified by the specialty director or program director of their status in the school.
 The program chair, associate dean for student life, specialty director or program director, course instructor, and the student’s academic adviser will review the student’s case to determine which of the following will occur:

 - The student may be withdrawn from the School.

 - The student may be placed on academic leave of absence and allowed to return to retake the failed course.

 - In rare circumstances, the student may be allowed to continue in the program and retake the failed course at the next available offering.

-The financial aid officer will be notified by the associate dean of student life only when a probation status is likely to affect the student’s eligibility for aid or registration status.
+The Financial Aid Office will be notified by the associate dean for student life when academic probation status is assigned to a student.